textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 …
 ~~~

 This is not a reflection of short-form notation so much as it’s taking advantage of what we call “article context”.
-In this case, we can assume the markup block is used in context of an article, and the image ID number has been added to the **Article image** field for the article in which it’s applied.
+In this case, we can assume the markup block is used in context of an article, and the image ID number has been added to the [Article image](https://docs.textpattern.io/administration/write-panel#article-image) field for the article in which it’s applied.
 By doing that much, we eliminate having to declare the ID value as an attribute in the `images` tag.
-(See the [Article image](https://docs.textpattern.io/administration/write-panel#article-image) documentation for more about that field.)

 Next, which _is_ an example of short-form notation, we’ve reduced the image file path to a single instance of `image_info` by declaring the image ID and file extension attribute values to the sole instance of the tag.
 You can’t do this arbitrarily with all tag attribute parameters, but in this case it is possible, and the shortening result is obvious: